Introduction

 module.remove();

 Deletes an attribute.
-Triggers remove
+Triggers remove and

-change
+change events.

-also triggers namespaced change
+remove also triggers namespaced change and

-events (e.g. change:foo
+remove events (e.g. change:foo and

-You can either use a key
+You can either use a key as an argument or a

 function